airou-lab/docs/src/lionn/setup/overview.md

 Using these, the VOXL can connect to the NUC and vice versa.

+To test the connection between the two, run `ping` using the appropriate IP for each client set above.

 ---
 Next, [set up ROS on the VOXL and NUC](ros.md).